Tbrennan6/IcelandicNow/blog/2025-6-22_icelandic-roads.md

 A *stígur* is a path.
 Typically, these are narrower and full of twists and turns.

 ### Notable stígar
 Skólavörðustígur is probably the second most famous street in Iceland, leading off of Laugavegur and up to Hallgrímskirkjan.
-It is named after *Skólavarða* (school cairn), an old stone structure built by a local school, that was located where the Leifur Erikssonur statute is now, in front of Hallgrímskirkjan.
-The street is well known for its rainbow painted section that started during Reykjavík pride in 1999, but has now become a semi-permanent beloved cultural symbol.
+It is named after Skólavarða (school cairn), an old stone structure built by a local school that was located where the Leifur Erikssonur statute is now, in front of Hallgrímskirkjan.
+The street is well known for its rainbow-painted section, which started during Reykjavík pride in 1999 but has now become a semi-permanent beloved cultural symbol.

 Frakkastígur is the road that starts at Hallgrímskirkjan and ends at the famous Sun Voyager sculpture in Reykjavík

 ![frakkastígur_from_hallgrímskirkja](/img/frakkastígur_from_kallgrímskirkja.jpg)
-*A picture of Hallgrímskirkjan taken from Frakkastígur*
+*A picture of Frakkastígur taken from Hallgrímskirkja.*

 ## Land features
 Often, thoroughfares are inspired by geographic features that are or were at some point present on the land.
 It is common to see road names ending in *holt*, *völlur*/*vellir*, *heiði*, *tún*, or *fell*, named after nearby or once nearby *hillock*, * field*/*fields*, *moor*, or *hayfield*, or *isolated hill or mountains*.